howellsryan/career-catalogue/VPNs.md

 ## WireGuard: The Lean, Mean Encryption Machine

 For years, the tech world relied on OpenVPN.
-It was solid, but it was a beast—hundreds of thousands of lines of code, slow to connect, and a nightmare to audit for security holes.
+It was solid, but it was a beast - hundreds of thousands of lines of code, slow to connect, and a nightmare to audit for security holes.

 Then came **WireGuard**.